Joseph Zito

 Joseph Zito (born May 14, 1946) is an American film director and producer, best known for directing several cult and genre films throughout the 1980s, such as Missing in Action, Invasion U.S.A., Red Scorpion, The Prowler, and Friday the 13th: The Final Chapter.
-In 1985–1986, Zito spent a year of pre-production on the Cannon version of Spider-Man which eventually fell through.
+In 1985–1986, Zito spent a year of pre-production on the Cannon Films version of Spider-Man which eventually fell through.
 Zito left the production due to budgetary constraints.